 2. Save valuable time by delegating tasks to speakers and other participants

 Letting go of tasks can be hard, especially if you want to ensure everything goes exactly to plan.
-But task delegation is key to freeing up some of your time, after all you can’t do everything yourself.
+But task delegation is key to freeing up some of your time, because after all, doing everything yourself isn’t usually realistic.
 Lauren and Sunny easily set up their speakers, exhibitors, and sponsors on Whova, so they could upload and manage their own information.
 All they had to do was send one simple email, and their participants could fill in biographies, session, and booth details.
-Or exhibitors can conveniently upload their information while registering for your event!
+Similarly, exhibitors can conveniently upload their information while registering for your event!

 3. Let Whova automate many event processes for you!